-In the event of a high-pressure switch trip or high-pressure lockout, check the refrigerant charge, outdoor fan operation and outdoor coil for airflow restrictions.
+In the event of a high-pressure switch trip or high-pressure lockout, check the refrigerant charge, outdoor fan operation and outdoor coil (in cooling) for airflow restrictions, or indoor airflow in heating.

-In the event of a low-pressure switch trip or low-pressure lockout, check the refrigerant charge and indoor airflow.
+In the event of a low-pressure switch trip or low-pressure lockout, check the refrigerant charge and indoor airflow (cooling) and outdoor fan operation and outdoor coil in heating.